Lund & Strachan - Divorce Solutions for the Entire Family

 Trainer in therapeutic and dispute resolution techniques for working with divorcing families.
 Provider of continuing education courses for attorneys and mental health professionals.

-Founding member in partnership with attorney mediators specializing in comprehensive divorce mediation covering custody, support, and property issues and family business and workplace disputes.
+Founding member in partnership with Ken Cloke and other attorney mediators specializing in comprehensive divorce mediation covering custody, support, and property issues and family business and workplace disputes.
 Trainer in mediation techniques.

 Coordinator of nine-month post-graduate training program covering major models of family therapy, including structural, strategic and systemic techniques.
 Live supervision of family therapy cases.
 Director 1989-1990.